-Clinical Faculty – School based faculty who assist in the development, implementation, and evaluation of field based experiences and instruction for pre-service teachers.
+Clinical Educator – School based faculty who assist in the development, implementation, and evaluation of field based experiences and instruction for pre-service teachers.
 Teachers apply for the position.
 The application is approved by the building administrator.
 Clinical faculty must participate in a Consortium sponsored or approved professional development program once every three years.

 Pre-service Teacher – College students studying for a teacher license